Nawal1811/ClothingShop-Managment-System/README.md

 # Clothing-Managment-System
-Project designed for shopkeeper to manage his clothing buisness.
+Project designed for shopkeepers to manage his clothing buisness.